What is a Southwest Wanna Get Away Fare? (Cancellation & Refunds) [2019]

 You can also search for low fares with this calendar.

 One thing to watch out for is that Wanna Get Away fares can actually be very pricey if purchased last minute.
-Many times you will find $100+ cheaper rates with other legacy carriers like United or Delta when looking to purchase last-minute flights.
+Many times you will find cheaper rates with other legacy carriers like United or Delta when looking to purchase last-minute flights.
+So just be mindful of that.

-Wanna Get Away changes and cancellations
+Wanna Get Away changes and cancellation

 As mentioned above as mentioned above, Wanna Get Away fares are not refundable.
 Thus, you should only book them when you are highly confident of your travel dates and times.